Search by Keyword

 Consider the exiled Israelites in Nehemiah who lost their joy and their homeland to disobedience.
 When Nehemiah repented on his and their behalf, God, in His unending mercy, led them to restore Jerusalem’s wall with His hand of favor upon them, and they celebrated with “great” joy.

 Nehemiah 8:10 says, “ . . .
 Do not grieve, for the joy of the Lord is your strength.”
 Choose joy.

-Moreover, obedience invites the reward of complete joy (Jn.
-15:10-11).
-May we press through any hindrances of sin for the fullness of the Lord’s reward.
+Moreover, obedience invites the reward of complete joy (Jn 15:10-11).
+Therefore, may we press through any hindrances of sin for the fullness of the Lord’s reward.

-Since the Holy Spirit who resides in us brings joy (Luke 10:21), no one can diminish it unless we allow access.
+Since the Holy Spirit who resides in us brings joy (Lk 10:21), no one can diminish it unless we allow access.